-When it is foreseeable for the birth or placement of a child or for planned medical treatment, an employee who wishes to take leave under this policy must give reasonable, advance notice and must submit a written leave of absence request for approval prior to the commencement of the leave.
+When it is foreseeable for the birth or placement of a child or for planned medical treatment, an employee who wishes to take leave under this ~~Policy~~ must give reasonable, advance notice and must submit a written leave of absence request for approval prior to the commencement of the leave.
 In most circumstances, a "reasonable, advance notice" means 30 days.
-When planning medical treatment, the employee must consult with their HR representative and make a reasonable effort to schedule the treatment so as not to unduly disrupt Oklahoma County's operations, subject to the approval of the health care provider.
+When planning medical treatment, the employee must consult with ~~their HR representative, Human Resources Department~~ and make a reasonable effort to schedule the treatment so as not to unduly disrupt Oklahoma County's operations, subject to the approval of the health care provider.
 Advance notice of the need to take Military Caregiver Leave is also required when such leave is foreseeable.
 The employee has a responsibility to provide notice sufficient to make Oklahoma County aware that the employee needs FMLA qualifying leave, and the anticipated timing and duration of the leave.
 Failure to provide notice sufficient to make Oklahoma County aware that the employee needs FMLA qualifying leave could result in a denial of the employee's leave application.

-When it is not possible to give advance notice-for example, in connection with an unforeseeable medical emergency or for Military Qualifying Exigency Leave-the employee must notify their HR representative as soon as practicable, ordinarily within one or two business days of when the employee learns of the need for leave.
+When it is not possible to give advance notice-for example, in connection with an unforeseeable medical emergency or for Military Qualifying Exigency Leave-the employee must notify their ~~HR representative~~ ~~Human Resources Department~~ as soon as practicable, ordinarily within one ~~(1)~~ or two ~~(2)~~ business days of when the employee learns of the need for leave.
 Employees must follow Oklahoma County's customary call-in procedures, unless unusual circumstances require a deviation from them.

-When an employee requests FMLA leave, the HR representative will notify the employee of the employee's eligibility for and obligations and expectations of taking FMLA leave within five (5) business days, absent extenuating circumstances.
-After the HR representative has enough information to determine whether the leave is being taken for an FMLA-qualifying reason, the HR representative will notify the employee of whether the leave will be designated and will be counted as FMLA leave within five (5) business days, absent extenuating circumstances.
+When an employee requests FMLA leave, the ~~Human Resources Department~~~~HR representative~~ will notify the employee of the employee's eligibility for and obligations and expectations of taking FMLA leave within five (5) business days, absent extenuating circumstances.
+After the ~~Human Resources Department~~~~HR representative~~ has enough information to determine whether the leave is being taken for an FMLA-qualifying reason, the ~~Human Resources Department~~~~HR representative~~ will notify the employee of whether the leave will be designated and will be counted as FMLA leave within five (5) business days, absent extenuating circumstances.
 Oklahoma County also has the right to designate an absence as Family and Medical Leave on its own volition, consistent with applicable laws and regulations, even if the employee does not request it.

-If an employee has leave balances, he or she must utilize the paid leave in connection with any leave under this policy.
+If an employee has ~~credited vacation and/or sick leave balances~~, he or she must ~~take advantage of utilize~~ ~~these~~ paid leaves in connection with any leave under this ~~Policy~~.
 That means that the employee's paid leave will run concurrently with their FMLA leave.
 Accordingly, the period of unpaid leave is shortened by the period of paid leave so that the maximum leave taken is no more than 12 weeks.

-If such paid leave balances do not apply or have been exhausted, leave under this policy will be without pay.
-Employees who are absent and receiving benefits under worker's compensation insurance are not required to substitute credited annual or sick leave.
-Nonetheless worker's compensation or other disability absences qualifying as serious health conditions will be designated by Oklahoma County as

-Family and Medical Leave and the leave would be counted as running concurrently for purposes of both worker's comp/long-term disability and FMLA.
+If such paid leave ~~balances~~ do not apply or have been exhausted, leaves under this ~~Policy~~ will be without pay.
+Employees who are absent and receiving benefits under worker's compensation insurance are not required to substitute credited ~~vacation annual~~ or sick leave.
+Nonetheless worker's compensation or other disability absences qualifying as serious health conditions will be designated by Oklahoma County as Family and Medical Leave and the leave would be counted as running concurrently for purposes of both worker's comp/long-term disability and FMLA.